Financial Aid

 The decision of the Appeals Committee is final.

-Students who are ineligible due to any of the previous mentioned reasons will be ineligible for federal and state financial aid, however, may still enroll if not academically dismissed by the University at his/her own expense.
+Students who are ineligible due to any of the previous mentioned reasons will be ineligible for federal and state financial aid, however may still enroll if not academically dismissed by the University at their own expense.

 All student aid recipients are sent a notice when they are within 20 credits of reaching the maximum number of credits allowed to complete their respective degree programs.
 When students reach or exceed the maximum number of credits allowed, they become immediately ineligible for financial assistance.
 Affected students who have reached or exceeded the credits allowed due to academic program changes, changes in major, transfer hours accumulated from other schools or pursuit of a second degree (i.e., a second bachelor's degree) can have their status reviewed by submitting the appeal form and the degree plan.